kanthorlabs/kanthorkv/README.md

 # KanthorKV
 > Key-Value database implementation based on database research at KanthorLabs

+## Overview

+KanthorKV is a research project at KanthorLabs to implement a key-value database inspired by the book "Database Design and Implementation" by Edward Sciore.

+The quote that inspired this project is:

+> “What I cannot create, I do not understand”
+> – Richard Feynman, Physicist and Nobel Prize Winner

 ## Credits

 - [Go implementation of SimpleDB from "Database Design and Implementation" - yokomotod](https://github.com/yokomotod/database-design-and-implementation-go)